 Every once in awhile, I realize I have a skill that I didn’t know was unique.
 I grew up with parents who owned an antique business, and I was going to flea markets before I could walk.
-Negotiating is something I was exposed to at a very young age.
+Haggling is something I was exposed to at a very young age.
 As I got older, I’d go to antique shows with my dad as my summer job.
-After years of training, negotiating is about as easy as breathing air.
-It wasn’t until I met a really sweet girl, Laurene, that I realized this is a skill not everyone has.
+After years of training, haggling is about as easy as breathing air.
+It wasn’t until I went shopping in Asia with a really sweet girl named Laurene, that I realized this is a skill not everyone has.
 She told me I negotiated with confidence and that she would love to read a blog on how to do the same.
 So this one’s for you Laurene!

 Taxis / Tuk-tuks

 It seems that no matter what country you are in, taxis try to rip you off.
 If there is a meter, you can’t negotiate the rate.
 Some places (i.e. airports) have flat rates, which can be seen on large signs.
 Most of the time though, the driver sets the price.
 I always make sure to negotiate prior to getting in the cab.

 If you are really confident with your knowledge of fares, you can hop in the taxi or tuk-tuk without negotiating ahead of time, and just hand the driver what you think is fair as you exit.
 I’ve been with people who do this and it works, but it’s also a bit risky.

 Shopping in Asian Markets (souvenirs, clothes, produce, etc.)

 Almost everyone at a market will expect you to negotiate.
 If you are buying souvenirs or clothes the price has been marked up around 20-50% (or more).
 Vendors are almost always willing to go back and forth with you.
 If you are at a market for food/produce, it may be a little different.
 You can usually negotiate things a little cheaper in these instances.
 For all markets, the more you buy from one vendor, the better the discount.